 The Reproductive Justice series is affiliated with the Center on the Reproductive Rights and Justice at Berkeley Law.
 Authors who secure contracts for this series will have the opportunity to apply for a Visiting Research Affiliation at the CRRJ.

-- Khiara M. Bridges, Anthropology and Law, Boston University (Co-editor)
+- Khiara M. Bridges, Anthropology and Law, University of California Berkeley School of Law (Co-editor)